ctfloyd/LC3EzEdit/README.md

    CTRL + Space: Opens an autcomplete dialog if cursor is over an LC-3 ISA keyword. where you can then use numbers to choose autocomplete      options.

+  Colors:
+   NOTE: PROGRAM MUST BE RELOADED AFTER MODIFYING COLORS.
+   Colors can be changed by modifying the colors.css file in the project source.
+Alternatively if using a compiled .JAR be sure that a colors.css file is in the same directory as the JAR file.
+If you wish to change the default colors of the application that can be done by  modifying 'colors.css' in /src/editor/colors.css.

 ![alt text](https://github.com/ctfloyd/LC3EzEdit/blob/master/ss1.png "Image of LC3 EZ Edit")

 **NOTE**